geeknik/my-awesome-stars/topics.md

 ## automation

 - [vladkens/twscrape](https://github.com/vladkens/twscrape) - 2024!
 X / Twitter API scrapper with authorization support.
 Allows you to scrape search results, User's profiles (followers/following), Tweets (favoriters/retweeters) and more.
-- [kestra-io/kestra](https://github.com/kestra-io/kestra) - :zap: Open-source workflow automation platform.
-Orchestrate any language using YAML, hundreds of integrations.
-Alternative to Airflow, n8n, RunDeck, Camunda, Jenkins...
+- [kestra-io/kestra](https://github.com/kestra-io/kestra) - :zap: Workflow Automation Platform.
+Orchestrate & Schedule code in any language, run anywhere, 500+ plugins.
+Alternative to Zapier, Rundeck, Camunda, Airflow...
 - [Drlordbasil/RandomAIAutomationScripts](https://github.com/Drlordbasil/RandomAIAutomationScripts) - This repository showcases a variety of experimental scripts, driven by spontaneous creativity, serving as a testing ground for functions and techniques used in larger projects, with most scripts teste
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.